'JUST LOOK UP' HEADED FOR TRIBECA FESTIVAL IN JUNE by Maria Kristensen

 SICILY PREMIERE OF ‘THE END’ IN THE BACK OF THE SALT MINE AT PETRALIA SOPRANO by Maria Kristensen

-A truly special moment: On Thursday, June 5th, THE END returned to its roots with an unforgettable premiere held inside the working salt mine of Petralia Soprano, where much of the film was shot.
-The atmosphere was electric as Italian press, influencers, and distributors gathered underground for this unique screening, organized by our incredible Italian distributor I Wonder.
+A truly special moment: On Thursday, June 5th, The End returned to its roots with an unforgettable premiere held inside the working salt mine of Petralia Soprano, where much of the film was shot.

 Endless thanks to I Wonder, Dorje Film, the Sicily Film Commission, MIC, Dedar, our amazing Italian crew, and all the dedicated mine workers who helped make this magical event a reality.